EFontesP90/LLSim5G/README.md

 [SimulationOutputs](./SimulationOutputs.pdf) files and the additional complementary documents.
 Further, we include the file [Scenario_Description_example1](./Scenario_Description_example1.pdf), describing a possible use case with the corresponding initialization setup and application.

+This software is provided on an "as is" basis, without warranties of any kind, either express or implied, including, but not limited to, warranties of accuracy, adequacy, validity, reliability or compliance for any specific purpose.
+Neither the University of Cagliari nor the authors of this software are liable for any loss, expense or damage of any type that may arise in using this software.

+## Limitations

 ## Contributing